rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 The folders primarily represent React components.
 Some components will be reusable UI components such as the Input and Link components, while other components like Repository and Profile components are domain specific for the GitHub client application.
 Only the top level folders are specified for now, though more can be introduced later if you choose.
 Moreover, the *constants* folder has only one file to specify the application's routes, which will be introduced later.
 You may want to navigate from a page that shows repositories of an organization (Organization component) to a page which shows repositories of yourself (Profile component).

 This application will use plain CSS classes and CSS files.
 By following the plain CSS classes, you can avoid difficulties that may occur with other tools.
-You will find all the CSS files and their content in the appendix of this tutorial.
+You will find all the CSS files and their content in the appendix section for this application.
 The components will use their class names without explaining them.
 The next sections should be purely dedicated to JavaScript, React, and GraphQL.

 ### Exercises:

 * If you are not familiar with React, read up *The Road to learn React*
 * Set up the recommended folder/file structure (if you are not going with your own structure and didn't clone the repository)
-  * Create the CSS *style.css* files in their specified folders from the [appendix](#appendix-styling) section of this tutorial
+  * Create the CSS *style.css* files in their specified folders from the CSS appendix section
   * Create the *index.js* files for the components
   * Create further folders on your own for non top level components (e.g. Navigation) when conducting the following sections
 * Run the application with `npm start`